'I'm guessing I'm not gonna get tips on these orders': Walmart Spark driver says 'prompt' service isn't possible

 “I do not take any orders w/o tips,” one Spark driver advised.
 “Nothing under $25, nothing over eight miles.
 I work three Walmarts , one always better than other two.”

-One, addressing the creator wondering if she needed a second phone to make Spark work better for her.
-“My wife makes about $700 a week doing Spark and she works five days running one phone.
+One, addressing the creator wondering if she needed a second phone to make Spark work better for her, said: “My wife makes about $700 a week doing Spark and she works five days running one phone.
 You just gotta know how to do it, I guess.”

 “I loved doing Spark when I had my car,” said a commenter on her shorter video.
 “I was picky with my orders and still got $200 a day or almost!”